dhrubo55/personal-blog/content/posts/day-54-understanding-volatile-keyword-s-use-for-multi-threaded-program.md

 2. obj or primitive level caching
 3. how variables are cached in cpu cache / memory
 4. what does volatile do in this case

+### What is V

+Processors execute program instructions.
+So, they need to retrieve both the program instructions and required data from RAM.As CPU's are capable of carrying out a significant number of instructions per second (IOPS), fetching from RAM isn't that ideal for them.
+As its an expensive call.
+So to mitigate this issue there are some techniques and `caching` is one of them.